BhadraAnirban/c-sharp-CopyObjectUsingReflection/README.md

-# c-sharp-CopyObjectUsingReflection
-In C#, Copy all the property values of an object to another object using Reflection and Generics
+# In C#, Copy all the property values of an object to another object using Reflection and Generics

-You have to call the CopyGenericEntity method and pass your old and new object.
+## You have to call the CopyGenericEntity method and pass your old and new object.
-All the values of all the properties in old object will be copied into new object.
+## All the values of all the properties in old object will be copied into new object.

 Class MyClass {
   public string Name {get; set;}